 But Rotterdam is catching up.
 By promoting sustainable architecture and green industries, it aims to become the world’s most sustainable port city.
 Evidence that it’s succeeding abounds at Recycled Park, where plastic waste is retrieved on the south side of the Nieuwe Maas River before it reaches the North Sea.
 The retrieved waste is recycled into floating platforms that maximize space in a city bound by water while also providing surfaces for plants to grow and marine life to thrive.
 Adjacent to the project, an otherworldly Floating Pavilion is used for meetings and events.

 Equally out-of-this-world is a Floating Farm in Europe’s largest harbor.
-Slated for completion by late 2017, the self-sustaining dairy platform will help Rotterdammers reconnect with their food while providing a happy place for 40 milk-producing cows.
-With a floating meadow shaded by trees, a milking robot cows can visit at will, and a roof that retracts to expose the sky, it’s designed as a bovine paradise that will yield 1,200 liters of milk daily for local consumers.
+When complete, the self-sustaining dairy platform will help Rotterdammers reconnect with their food while providing a happy place for 40 milk-producing cows.
+With a floating meadow shaded by trees, with a milking robot cows can visit at will and a roof that retracts to expose the sky, it’s designed as a bovine paradise that will yield 1,200 liters of milk daily for local consumers.

 If floating cows and waste retrieval systems aren’t enough to launch Rotterdam into the sustainable future, the city also will be the first in the world to build roads using plastic waste rescued from the sea.
 While removing waste from the ocean and giving it new life as polymer blocks, the Plastic Road will keep millions of tons of CO2 from being emitted into the atmosphere during from asphalt production and laying, paving the way for a cleaner, more sustainable future.